Discovering the Endangered Philippine Eagle-Owl

 Meet Bubo philippensis, the Philippines’ largest and most elusive owl.
 Here’s what sets this raptor apart:

 Scientific Classification: Belonging to the family Strigidae, the Philippine Eagle-Owl is a true owl, endemic only to the Philippine archipelago.
+Aptly nicknamed Bubo, this name not only references its genus but also highlights its significance in conservation and breeding success.

 Size and Appearance: Measuring 40–50 cm in length with a wingspan of up to 125 cm, this owl boasts a robust frame, prominent ear tufts, and a rounded head.
+Its total wingspan can reach about 48 inches, emphasizing its impressive size.

 Striking Eyes: Its deep amber eyes are not only mesmerizing but also specialized for low-light vision—perfect for night hunting.